.. a little knowledge can save your hair

 Are keratin smoothing treatments really safe?

 Don’t be fooled when the label states “formaldehyde free”.
 There are different chemicals that are a form of “aldehyde” that when heated to a certain temperature (like with a flat iron) create harmful fumes.
 These fumes can be carcinogenic and just plain bad for your respiratory system.
 As a responsible hairstylist, I have to consider my health and the health of my clients and anyone else within the salon.
 For this reason, I will only consider doing this service if I am confident in the product’s integrity in its labeling (as with any other chemical service).
-Please take the time to read the information in the links on this page before you take the step to have this service done.
+Please take the time to read the information in the links on this page before you take the step to have this service done with any other product.
 It may save your health…and even your life….don’t kill yourself searching for beauty…Be your own kind of beautiful..